-The Members of CanCham shall consist of Corporate, Founding, Honorary, Individual, Major Corporate, Overseas, and Young Members as defined in Section 1, subject to each Member completing the registration requirements and annual subscription fees in accordance with Sections 4.3 to 4.5.
+The Members of CanCham shall consist of Corporate, Founding, Honorary, Individual, Major Corporate, and Gold Corporate Members as defined in Section 1, subject to each Member completing the registration requirements and annual subscription fees in accordance with Sections 4.3 to 4.5,

 Each Corporate Representatives shall enjoy all rights and privileges of Individual Members, save for voting rights, for as long as the Corporate Member remains a Member unless the Corporate Member revokes the Corporate Representative’s appointment as its representative with CanCham in accordance with this Section 4.2.
 Each Corporate Member shall be entitled to a single vote at any relevant CanCham matters which shall be delivered by the Corporate Representative(s) of the Corporate Member.
 In the event that the Corporate Representatives are unable to agree on the vote and/or cast conflicting votes for a single request, no vote shall be recorded for the Corporate Member.

-A Corporate Member shall be entitled to remove and/or replace any of its two (2) Corporate Representatives by delivering written notice of the amendment to the Secretary and paying a fee in the amount of SGD 25 per amendment.
+A Corporate Member shall be entitled to remove and/or replace any of its six (6) Corporate Representatives by delivering written notice of the amendment to the Secretary.
 The written notice shall include the name, address, and occupation or business activity of the nominated individual as well as the individual’s affiliation with the corporate body or representative office.
 Any replacement of an additional Corporate Representative shall be subject to the ExCo’s determination that the new additional Corporate Representative will also provide benefits to CanCham initiatives and activities.

 A copy of these Rules shall be provided to each new Member upon payment of their entrance fee.